adithyanotfound/Investrix/README.md

 # Investrix

 ## Overview
 This is a Next.js web application that leverages AI to match investors with Small and Medium Enterprises (SMEs).
-The platform features a bidding system for payments built on top of the Aptos blockchain and uses Gemini AI for document verification..
+The platform features a bidding system for payments built on top of the Aptos blockchain and uses Gemini AI for document verification.

 ## Features
 - **AI-powered Matching**: Uses machine learning to connect investors with the most relevant SMEs based on their profiles and investment preferences.